 The video below of ClearCorrect before and after shows the kinds of transformation that are possible with these aligners:

 How much does ClearCorrect cost in the UK?

-In the UK, ClearCorrect costs from around £1,200 for minor treatment lasting 3 months to £4,500+ for a full course of treatment.
-The exact cost of ClearCorrect treatment varies according to a number of factors:
+In the UK, ClearCorrect costs from around £1,800 for minor treatment lasting 3 months to £4,500+ for a longer course.
+The exact cost of ClearCorrect treatment varies according to a number of factors.

 - How long your treatment will last